atsushieno/aap-core/docs/design/GUI.md

 - `getMinValue(): Float` : returns the minimum value
 - `getMaxValue(): Float` : returns the maximum value
 - `getDefaultValue(): Float` : returns the default value

+### WebUIHostHelper implementation details

+`WebUIHostHelper.getWebView()` is a reference implementation for Web UI hosting.
+It takes `AudioPluginInstance` as its constructor, and it receives those event inputs from `AAPClientScriptInterface` and delegates them to `aap::RemotePluginInstance` (via `NativeRemotePluginInstance`), so that the actual inputs unification before the plugin's `process()` could be achieved at native level.
+A hosting application that instantiates `aap::RemotePluginInstance` is responsible to provide the plugin buffers to the UI (audio outputs, MIDI2 UMP outputs, and MIDI2 *inputs* to reflect the latest status).

 ## In-plugin-process View